 Welcome to the Shim Lab.
-Our group develops statistical methods and computational tools for applications to a wide range of biological questions, including how genetic variants affect organism-level traits such as human disease susceptibility.
+My group develops statistical methods and computational tools for applications to a wide range of biological questions.
 Much of our research has focused on statistical methods for analyses of complex and large-scale genomic data, aiming to better understand the cellular-level processes underlying the link between genetic variants and important organism-level traits.
 Please see Research for more information on multiple projects, including:

 - Multi-scale (e.g., wavelets) methods for analyses of functional data, including functional phenotypes arising from high-throughput sequencing assays.

 - Genome-wide association analysis of complex traits.

 - Inference of transcription factor binding and motif finding.